Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Orbital Properties

 The inconsistency in slope between the (UVES, HARPS15) and ESPRESSO datasets is likely due to stellar activity.
 In an analysis of the long-term HARPS time series and corresponding activity indicators, \citet{feng_detection_2019} find significant signals at periods of 2500~days and 278~days, related to the star's magnetic cycle, and at periods of 11~days, 18~days, and 36~days, related to the star's rotation period (alias, half period, and full period, respectively).
-Figure~\ref{fig:GP} shows that our fiducial model (\#8), including a GP to mitigate stellar activity signals, provides a significantly better fit to the data (and can explain the UVES, HARPS15, and ESPRESSO RVs simultaneously) compared to a fit without the GP (excluding UVES, which has the strongest impact because of its long time baseline, to ensure convergence; model \#6).
+Figure~\ref{fig:GP} shows that our fiducial model (\#8), including a GP to mitigate stellar activity signals, results in residuals consistent with zero within the measurement uncertainties (and can explain the UVES, HARPS15, and ESPRESSO RVs simultaneously) compared to a fit without the GP, which requires additional instrumental jitter to fit the data (excluding UVES, which has the strongest impact because of its long time baseline, to ensure convergence; model \#6).
 Further, the GP period parameter $P_{\rm rot}$ converges to $18 \pm 1$~days, equal to the half-rotation period, which \citet{feng_detection_2019} found to be more significant than the full rotation period in activity indicators, possibly due to spots.
 This consistency indicates that the GP is indeed modeling an activity signal in the RVs.

 Together, this shows that using a GP in modeling the RVs of \epsindA\ is physically-motivated and improves the reliability of the fit to the full RV time series.
 In particular, we emphasize that inclusion of the full UVES time series without a GP model will yield incorrect orbit estimates.
 Comparing results between the fiducial model (with GP) and the model without UVES and without a GP (model \#6), we find consistent values for all parameters within 1$\sigma$--2$\sigma$.
 However, the median eccentricity obtained without using a GP ($e=0.56$) is $2\times$ higher than if a GP is used ($e=0.25$).
 The two results are formally consistent because the eccentricity posterior in the fit without the GP is not Gaussian and has a long tail towards low eccentricities.
 As such, given the previous discussion on the motivation for using a GP, we caution that the high eccentricity in the fit without a GP is likely biased.